 Playing at an illegal arcade may seem like a victimless act but in reality these businesses are often associated with organized crime, money laundering, fraud, drugs, prostitution, and pose a general risk to the players and communities in which they exist.
 These businesses do not get licensed by the FGCC, have no oversight to ensure game integrity or player protection, and do not pay any state tax on their gross gaming revenue.

-If you know of any illegal slot machine facilities please file a complaint with to FGCC.
+If you know of any illegal slot machine facilities please file a report with to FGCC.

 Generally, no. Unless you are placing a wager through sportsbooks operated by or in conjunction with the Seminole Tribe of Florida, you are most likely placing an illegal wager.